-Join Dan Gookin for an in-depth discussion in this video Solution: Add a puts() statement, part of Up and Running with C.
+Join Dan Gookin for an in-depth discussion in this video Solution: Add a puts() statement, part of Learning C.

 - Welcome back.…I'm going to show you how I would solve this puzzle,…which is one way of doing it.…I'm going to add my puts function here.…There's no need to add a second stdio header file…for the second puts function.…One is all you need for all the functions to find there,…and you can type a single quote within a pair…of double quotes.…That's not a problem.…Remember to end the statement with a semicolon.…Save and run.…Note the order.…The program runs top-down.…